Role of the Management Committee

 Bess Murphy | General Member

 When not at CAFNEC you can find Bess crafting sustainable timber jewellery in an off grid shed on the Tablelands, under the sea, or hiking in the rainforest nerding-out on botany.
+She now runs two eco-concious businesses with her partner and teams.

 Claire Galvin | General Member